 Ceiling Fans and Air Conditioners Can Work in Conjunction

 Ceiling fans and air conditioners cool by distinctly different methods.
 But they can work in conjunction.

 Each one degree increase (Fº) in your air conditioner thermostat setting can decrease your air conditioner bills by, say, 5%.
 And ceiling fans make that possible.
 Just turn your ceiling fan and raise the AC setting by 4ºF/3ºC or slightly more.
 You will not notice any loss of comfort.

 See: Ceiling Fans with AC

-You can greatly reduce your cooling bills by using energy-efficient windows, metallic window films, shading devices (overhangs, porches; awnings, blinds, shades, shutters), tree-shade and reflective roofing materials...
+You can greatly reduce your cooling bills by using low-energy windows, metallic window films, shading devices (overhangs, porches; awnings, blinds, shades, shutters), tree-shade and reflective roofing materials...